 The large 590-square-kilometer Kiyuk Lake claim block hosts numerous intrusion-related gold showings over a 15-kilometer strike length that remains largely untested by drilling.
 Four distinct mineralized zones with significant expansion potential have been identified at Kiyuk Lake.
 The exploration data on the property shows multiple gold intercepts of over 3 g/t gold.

 Cache is looking to leverage the property’s 12,000-meter database toward potential new discoveries at Kiyuk Lake.
-A 2017 summer exploration program is now underway with the dual goals of expanding the known gold mineralization at the Rusty and Gold Point zones through drilling and identifying new mineralized zones through grid till sampling and prospecting.
+Its most recent exploration program was aimed at expanding the known gold mineralization at the Rusty and Gold Point zones through drilling and identifying new mineralized zones through grid till sampling and prospecting.
 So far, five new additional target areas have been identified and are ready for drilling.

 This INNspired Article is brought to you by:Cache Exploration (TSXV:CAY) is a Canadian mineral exploration company focused on advancing exploration at its 100-percent owned Kiyuk Lake gold property.
 Cache Exploration's goal is to define a 3-million-ounce target of open pit material in the 2 g/t to 4 g/t gold range.Send me an Investor Kit

 Located in one of the largest undeveloped greenstone-iron formation gold belts in the territory (the Foxe Gold Belt), the Baffin gold project covers a mineralized gold system hosting known high-grade gold occurrences in multiple geological settings, with structural similarities to Meadowbank.
-Earlier this year, Kivalliq Energy cut a deal with Commander Resources (TSXV:CMD), adding the nearly 409,000-hectare Baffin gold property to its Nunavut portfolio, which includes two quality uranium properties, Angilak and Baker Basin.
+In 2017, Kivalliq Energy cut a deal with Commander Resources (TSXV:CMD), adding the nearly 409,000-hectare Baffin gold property to its Nunavut portfolio, which includes two quality uranium properties, Angilak and Baker Basin.

 The over $25 million worth of exploration and geoscience databases that came with the property were an attractive feature for Kivalliq.
 Those databases include work conducted by BHP Billiton (ASX:BHP,LSE:BLT,NYSE:BHP), Falconbridge, AngloGold Ashanti (NYSE:AU) and Commander Resources between 2001 and 2011.
 “Our team will benefit greatly from the significant exploration expenditures from previous operators, which generated extremely high-grade gold numbers at exploration targets that also exhibited potential for significant size and scale,” said Kivalliq Energy CEO Jim Paterson.